John Arthur (Australian politician): Political career

-In 1913 election he just beat the incumbent John Quick to win the Australian House of Representatives seat of Bendigo for the Australian Labor Party.
+In 1913 election he defeated the incumbent John Quick to win the Australian House of Representatives seat of Bendigo for the Australian Labor Party.
 He was noted for his contribution to parliamentary debates and continued his career as an industrial advocate, often travelling from the then seat of the parliament in Melbourne to Sydney to argue cases.
 Campaigning for the 1914 election, combined with his court work undermined his health and following the election of the Fisher government he was confined to bed.
 He attended caucus on 17 September and was elected to the ministry and sworn in as Minister for External Affairs on the same day.
 He was forced back to bed and died on 9 December 1914 of kidney disease at his home in the Melbourne suburb of Parkville.
 He was survived by his wife, two daughters and two sons.

 Arthur was granted a state funeral, which was held at Queen's Hall in Parliament House, Melbourne.
 It was attended by Governor-General Ronald Munro-Ferguson, Prime Minister Andrew Fisher, and Opposition Leader Joseph Cook.
 Fisher, Billy Hughes, George Pearce, John Forrest, William Watt, William Archibald, Littleton Groom, Paddy Glynn, and Thomas Givens served as pallbearers.
 He was buried in the Methodist section of Coburg Cemetery.